 Why a Plant-Based Diet Can Save the Planet (an Infographic)

 There are lots of reasons that a plant-based diet is a good idea: reduced incidence of lifestyle diseases like obesity, diabetes, and heart disease, and better health overall.
 Choosing to fill your plate with plant foods is also good for your budget, and meat and dairy are often the most expensive things on your plate.
+A vegan diet can also help improve your skin, reduce your blood sugar, a reduce your risk for diabetes.

 But did you know that a plant-based diet can also make an enormous impact on your carbon footprint?
 Your carbon footprint, an estimate of your overall carbon use, includes everything from what and how you drive, to your electricity usage and consumer good production.
 These are all important things to consider, but when you see how much of an impact a plant-based diet can have, you might be shocked.